What a wonderful cocktail Trump was taking against coronavirus and when people should expect a vaccine

 American billionaire Bill Gates, who, at the beginning of the pandemic, explained the importance of serum created from the plasma of recovered patients, in an interview with NBC television called REGN-COV2 “The most promising drug”… At the same time, the businessman, whose foundation is actively funding research aimed at combating COVID-19, urged not to call this therapy a panacea.
 “We cannot say that a method of treatment has been found.
 This is inappropriate formulation in this case, because such therapy will not help every patient “– emphasized Gates.
 “Our foundation works with a number of companies that research antibodies.
 Regeneron and Eli Lilly are among them.
 They are closest to creating a drug that can reduce mortality.
 We have reserved production capacity for its release “– said Gates.

-The billionaire, as before, insists that only vaccination can defeat the pandemic.
+The billionaire continues to insist that only vaccination can defeat a pandemic.
 He believes that the United States and several other developed countries will be able to return to normal life by the end of 2021.
 Leading virologists in Germany agree with Gates.

 Since 1972, a permanent vaccination commission (Stiko) at the Robert Koch State Institute (RKI) in Berlin has been operating in this country.
 Its task is to provide an independent expert assessment of registered vaccines entering the market and make recommendations for their use.